xtianbetz/imx-bsp-bootstrap/README.md

 the machine with your custom machine:

 ```
-MACHINE=imx6example bitbake -e imx-image-core
+MACHINE=imx6example bitbake imx-image-core
 ```

 Use 'uuu' to load it on the SABRE Board again.
+You should see your new machine printed on the console (i.e. when logging into Linux).

 ### Adding u-boot customizations